West Chester Dance Works is in pursuit...

 FEATURING: Annointed Too

-Choreographers: Nikki Matthews & Kiara Bass
+Choreographers: Nikki Matthews and Kiara Bass

 PAUSE: SENIOR RECOGNITION